 Advantages of Transfer Molding:

-• Multiple Cavities: Transfer molding allows for the use of multiple cavities, resulting in higher production yields per cycle.
+- Multiple Cavities: Transfer molding allows for the use of multiple cavities, which increases production output per cycle and improves efficiency.

 Disadvantages of Transfer Molding: